jakemac53/built_html/README.md

-A basic Builder for injecting content into html templates.
+A basic Builder for injecting content into html and json templates.

 ## Usage